> > > > >

 Most banks have likely provided customers with the consumer awareness disclosures regarding Check 21 and have implemented procedures to effectively address expedited recrediting rights of consumers.
 In fact, many banks provided their customers with multiple notifications of Check 21 and its ramifications several months prior to the October 28, 2004 effective date.

 Despite such measures, Check 21 represents a major change to the nation's payments system as most consumers have known it.
 Although the overall effect of Check 21 will likely be gradual, it is probably safe to assume that many consumers will find it a challenge to adjust to the faster check clearing times.
 Some within the financial services industry have opined that Check 21 portends a substantial increase in the volume of bounced checks during the first months after Check 21 becomes effective.
-In particular, The Wall Street Journal reported one source as estimating that, by the middle of 2005, the number of bounced checks might increase by seven million each month, potentially resulting in an additional $175 million in penalty fees to consumers.
+In particular, The Wall Street Journal reported one source as estimating that, by the middle of 2005, the number of bounced checks might increase by 7 million each month, potentially resulting in an additional $175 million in penalty fees to consumers.
 8

 The following guidance should help reduce compliance, legal, and reputational risks regarding Check 21, particularly during the initial months of the law's inception.